 The MSFE curriculum is designed to help students prepare to sit for the level 1 exam during their final semester in the program.
 The CFA is the most internationally recognized and credible credential for financial professionals and is earned by passing a series of analytically rigorous exams.
 The department provides competitive scholarships to MSFE students to help offset the cost of taking the exam.
 Further, the department makes available study-guide material to help students prepare for the exam.
 USU is one of a select group of universities world wide to be named a member of the CFA Institute's University Recognition Program, which provides scholarships and study aids to students preparing for the CFA exam.

-The MSFE program includes the requirement that each student complete a Plan B paper.
-It is a little unusual for a professional master’s degree to require a Plan B paper.
-But we think it is important for students to demonstrate that they have the creativity, discipline, and analytical ability necessary to complete such a project.
+The MSFE program includes the requirement that each student complete a research paper similar to a thesis.
+We believe it is important for students to demonstrate that they have the creativity, discipline, and analytical ability necessary to complete such a project.
+Students will be trained R, SAS, and C++ programming, which are very valuable skills in the industry.
 Students will receive guidance as they write their papers through a faculty committee formed specifically for this purpose.

 The ideal student will have passed the Level 1 CFA exam, be Bloomberg certified, and completed a Plan B paper by the time they enter the job market with their freshly minted master’s in financial economics from the Jon M. Huntsman School of Business at Utah State University.

 Beginning in Fall 2013, Zions Bank provided our graduate students with an incredible opportunity.
 Under the direction of the faculty from the Department of Economics and Finance, our MSFE students will manage a portfolio of $5 million consisting of fixed income securities.